|

 Estimate:

-population estimate for 2007, according to world-gazetteer.
+population estimate for 2021, according to United Nations Pop Div.

 Latest Country GNI